osamaalhulays/qaadi-live/README.md

 This repository hosts the core modules for the **Qaadi** workflow: secretary, judge, consultant and related utilities.

+## Workflow Guide

+For an overview of all stages from the secretary to the journalist, including required fields and visual indicators, see the [roles workflow](docs/roles-workflow.md).

 ## Quick Start

 ```bash